provlab-bioinfo/training-hub/linux_basics/README.md

 4. **Practice regularly** - use it or lose it!
 5. **Don't memorize everything** - even experts look things up

-## 🆘 Getting Help

-- **On the server:** Contact your system administrator
-- **Bioinformatics questions:** [contact information]
-- **Found an error?** Open an issue or submit a pull request

 ## 📝 Prerequisites

-- Access credentials to our Red Hat Linux server
+- Access credentials to our Linux server
-- PuTTY installed on your Windows computer (download from [putty.org](https://www.putty.org/))
+- PuTTY installed on your Windows computer
 - Basic computer literacy
 - Enthusiasm to learn!

-## 🤝 Contributing

-Found a typo?
-Have a suggestion?
-Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-## 📄 License

-This tutorial is released under [MIT License](LICENSE) - feel free to use and adapt for your institution.

 ---